Safe-SAIL: Towards a Fine-grained Safety Landscape of Large Language Models via Sparse Autoencoder Interpretation Framework: Introduction

-Nevertheless, a significant gap remains between training SAE and providing human-aligned safety-related features, primarily arising from two aspects.
-Firstly, since it is computationally infeasible to generate and compare free-text explanations for every SAE configuration, selecting SAEs with the optimal configuration becomes challenging; thus, we need SAE evaluations prior to explanation generation.
+Nevertheless, a significant gap remains between training SAEs and delivering human-aligned safety-related features, primarily due to two challenges.
+First, generating and comparing free-text explanations for every SAE configuration is computationally infeasible, making it difficult to identify optimal configurations.
+Efficient pre-explanation evaluation metrics are therefore essential.
 Most prior works employing SAEs \cite{lieberum2024gemmascopeopensparse, he2024llamascopeextractingmillions} primarily evaluate SAEs using heuristic metrics, such as probing accuracy.
-They often lack evaluation of concept-specific interpretability of SAEs, that is, whether individual SAE features can differentiate nuanced concepts.
+They often lack evaluation of domain-specific interpretability of SAEs, that is, whether individual SAE features can differentiate nuanced concepts.
 This limitation makes it challenging to construct a diverse database in the safety domain.
 Second, generating human-readable explanations for SAE features and conducting evaluations \cite{bills2023language,choi2024automatic,paulo2024automaticallyinterpretingmillionsfeatures} require substantial resources.
 Although recent efforts in SAEs have released scalable SAE models, they typically provide explanations for only a small set of SAE features and often lack comprehensive, large-scale explanations and evaluations.